Epigenetics & Cancer Research Group

 Since 2015, our group has broadened its research areas and started the execution of research proposals in Sexual Development Disorders.
 From this moment our group ventures into new areas of knowledge whose common denominator is THE EPIGENETICS AND TRANSCRIPTIONAL REGULATION.

-Currently, our group has four areas of study:
+Currently, our group has seven areas of study:

 - Disorders of sexual development – DSD

 - Environmental impact in placentas

 Adriana Rojas Moreno holds a Bachelor’s Degree in Biology and Chemistry (Universidad del Tolima).

 Masters in Sciences – with emphasis in Genetics at the Universidad de Los Andes.

 PhD in Sciences, Mention: Cellular, Molecular Biology and Neurosciences at the Universidad de Chile, 2014.